mdn/browser-compat-data/docs/data-guidelines/spec_links.md

 - Specifications can show compatibility data inline next to feature definitions.
 - If a `spec_url` is provided, BCD itself or other data consumers, can treat the feature as standardized.
 In the absence of a `spec_url`, we could say that the feature is non-standard.
-- By using deep links (fragment identifiers), BCD can more precisely identify the feature.
-This can be helpful when trying to understand descriptions of BCD feature keys, for example.
+- By having validated deep links (fragment identifiers), BCD can more precisely identify the feature and we can be sure it really exists in the provided specification.
+Fragment ids are also helpful when trying to understand descriptions of BCD behavioral features.
 - It enables statistics and coverage analysis.
 Which BCD features are standardized?
 Which standards bodies standardize?
 And more.

 ## Schema definition and validation